nhanb/s4g/README.md

 - Checked internal links (link to other article, to other article's asset)
 - Warn when linking to redirected content
 - Minify/prettify HTML

+# Dev notes

+`writeablefs` is admittedly an unnecessary abstraction.
+The prospect of replacing the native filesystem backend with something else is highly unlikely in the first place.
+I simply wanted to get used to the ergonomics of programming portably against an FS interface.
+I've already violated that in my recent commits anyway.
+When I'm sufficiently bored I'll most likely remove it wholesale.